chdecultot/Personal-Website/src/articles/20171022-generate-an-address-book-with-gas_en.md

 **The code to be added in your Google Doc**

 The code is split in two parts (could be split further for more clarity).
-Do not forget to change the variable filtering contacts based on their group's assignment.
+Do not forget to change the variable filtering contacts based on their group's assignment and to add a cover picture in your source Google Doc.
 <br>
 To add it in your Google Drive, create a new Google Doc and go to "Tools > Script Editor".
 Replace the existing code in "Code.gs" with the below code.